 Sustainability is the act of meeting the needs of the present without compromising the ability of future generations to meet their needs.
 A sustainable city is a city that operates in a way that minimizes environmental degradation through its infrastructure and facilities.

-The concept of green tourism has changed over the years.
+The concept of green or eco-friendly tourism has changed over the years.
 What initially referred to supporting small-scale local tourism and visiting natural areas, now includes traveling in an environmentally friendly manner.

 Many cities are revamping themselves to operate more sustainably and support green tourism.
 Keep reading to find out what makes a city sustainable and the top 15 most sustainable cities in the world.
 Plan your eco-friendly trip for 2021 using our guide!